zohaib2407/Text-Mining/README.md

 # Text-Mining
 Text Mining using Yelp reviews data

-This involves the analyses of text data on users’ review of restaurants and sentiment analyses.
+This analysis involves the analyses of text data on users’ review of restaurants and sentiment analysis.
 It is based on a collection of reviews and accompanying star ratings from Yelp.
 To keep the analysis manageable, a sample of the original dataset (over 8 million reviews by over a million users for 160K+ businesses) will be used here.
 We will examine the effectiveness of different sentiment ‘dictionaries’, and develop and evaluate classification models to help predict sentiment polarity